jxom/cevoaustralia.github.io/_posts/2017-02-23-a-spot-of-aws.markdown

 ## Run time per month
-As spot instances cannot be paused and restarted, only destroyed our initial cut of the numbers would look at how much running the environment on spot instances 24/7 would cost.
+As spot instances cannot be paused and restarted (only destroyed) our initial cut of the numbers would look at how much running the environment on spot instances 24*7 would cost.

 ```
 27/4  = number of days in a month * hours per day